-Additionally, PSR maintains housing-managed by Hudson MacDonald-that is offered to PSR students at a significant discount from prevailing housing costs in our area.
-In order to best steward the use of these properties for its educational mission,

-PSR has established the following requirements for PSR students to qualify for subsidized housing:
+Additionally, PSR provides housing-managed by Hudson MacDonald-that is offered to PSR students at a significant discount from prevailing housing costs in our area.
+In order to best steward the use of these properties for its educational mission, PSR has established the following requirements for PSR students to qualify for subsidized housing:

-- Students must take a minimum of 15 units in an academic year, including summer and intersession, with no less than 6 units in any given semester.
-DMin students must be enrolled a minimum of 7.5 in an academic year, with no less than 3 units in any given semester. - Students may request an exception to the minimum for one semester throughout their time receiving subsidized housing rates.
-Students who are granted an exception must early-register for the following semester to continue to qualify for subsidized housing. - Students must be accepted to their PSR program by March 15 to qualify for subsidized housing. - The priority deadline for housing for new students is March 31.
-After March 31, there is no guaranteed housing preference for PSR students. - Students can qualify for housing for a maximum number of years based on the program they are in as follows: - Master of Divinity -5 years - Master of Theological Studies -3 years - Master of Arts in Social Transformation -3 years - Doctor of Ministry -2 years - Certificate 1 year -Adding a certificate to a degree will not add additional years to the maximum number of years in subsidized housing
+Students must be currently enrolled and in good academic standing.
+Students must take a minimum of 15 units in an academic year, including summer and intersession, with no less than 6 units in any given semester.
+DMin students must be enrolled a minimum of 7.5 in an academic year, with no less than 3 units in any given semester.
+The priority deadline for housing for new students is March 31.
+After March 31, there is no guaranteed housing preference for PSR students.